-Section 10.7 is repealed and replaced by:
+Section 10.7 is repealed and replaced by the following:

 Section 10.7.
-Labor Relations.
-In light of the fact that the Tribe entered into a collective bargaining agreement with a labor organization before the enactment of its Tribal Labor Relations Ordinance ("TLRO"), which governs the organizational and representational rights of the employees at the Tribal Casino and Related Facility, and in light of the fact that the Tribe has renewed said collective bargaining agreement, the parties agree that no change in the TRLO is necessary to address employee rights.
+In light of the fact that prior to the execution of this Amended Compact, the Tribe has entered into a Memorandum of Understanding with a labor union in the implementation of its Tribal Labor Relations Ordinance ("TLRO") providing for employer neutrality, arbitrator verified authorizations that a majority of Eligible Employees have authorized the union to serve as their exclusive representative, a no strike clause, and binding arbitration of all disputes, and has recognized said labor union as its exclusive bargaining representative, the parties agree that no change in the TLRO is necessary to address employee rights.